-The NPSS Technically Co-Sponsors several conferences in allied technical areas.
-If you are interested having your conference in Technical Co-Sponsorship with NPSS, we encourage you to review the information.
+The NPSS Sponsors, Co-sponsors, and Technically Co-Sponsors several conferences in allied technical areas.
+If you are interested having your conference in Co-Sponsorship with NPSS, we encourage you to review this information.

 “Technical Co-Sponsorship” means that the IEEE NPSS, usually through one of its Technical Committees, is significantly involved with the development of the technical program.
 The IEEE NPSS assumes no financial responsibility for the conference, but provides the $1000 fee to the IEEE for the technical co-sponsorship.
 The conference is charged $15/paper if a conference record is published in Xplore.
 The conference is expected to provide a space for an IEEE member booth and waive registration for those supporting it.